-To celebrate the opening of the online exhibition Built from the Earth: Pueblo Pottery from the Anthony and Teressa Perry Collection, join Associate Curator of Native American Art Victoria Sunnergren to discuss the artistic excellence on view, the stylistic features and technical processes involved in creating these masterworks, and the ways in which Pueblo potters drew on their environment and worldview to imbue their works with meaning and symbolism.
-This exhibition features a selection of historic pottery soon to be featured in an onsite exhibition this summer in the Pizzagalli Center for Art and Education.
+To celebrate the online and onsite exhibitions Built from the Earth: Pueblo Pottery from the Anthony and Teressa Perry Collection, Associate Curator of Native American Art Victoria Sunnergren discusses the stylistic features and technical processes involved in creating these masterworks, and the ways in which Pueblo potters drew on their environment and worldview to imbue their works with meaning and symbolism.

 In celebration of Conservation Month, join Director of Conservation Nancie Ravenel to discuss the ongoing care and conservation of the collection of Native American Art at Shelburne Museum.
 Learn more about the history of the collection, the Native American Graves Protection and Repatriation Act (NAGPRA), and the collaborative work she and her collections care colleagues are doing to caretake these items in consultation with tribal members and other experts.
 This work has been made possible in part thanks to a grant from the National Endowment for the Arts.
 Live audience Q&A to follow, moderated by Associate Curator of Native American Art Victoria Sunnergren.

 Traditional, Art, Modern – Notes from the Field.
 Maria Shell started out as a traditional quilter, but soon found herself making abstract pieced art quilts that look surprisingly modern.
 Maria will share her personal journey in and about the traditional, art, and modern quilt movements.